 Nearby to Niagara Falls is Niagara-on-the-lake, a famous wine-producing region in Ontario.

-These road trip ideas from Toronto are all 2+ hour driving time from the city, so they are ideal for a weekend getaway.
+These weekend road trips from Toronto are all 2+ hour driving time from the city, so they are ideal for a long weekend getaway or 3-day road trip in Ontario.

 Driving time: 190 miles (306 km) – 3 hours 20 minutes